A daily newsletter for the intellectually omnivorous, from Noah Brier & Colin Nagy. Edited by Louis Cheslaw

 Writer and strategist.
 Co-write and edit Why is this interesting?
 Recent bylines: Skift, Monocle, FT.
 I lead Global Brand Strategy for Instagram and Threads.

-Writer, editor, researcher, midfielder.
-London.
+Writer, editor, midfielder.

 You can find recent issues that have been published by Why is this interesting? on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.